Kalaiselvan88/COVID-data-analysis/README.md

 ## Inference

-* Except some most of the columns contain categorial data.
+* Except some, most of the columns contain categorial data.
 So let us try to derive as much as information with the available numerical and categorial data.

 * Due to less numerical columns we cannot plot different types of plots like line, scatter and heat.
 So mostly we would be using histogram to identify the distribution of data.